jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 The fact that Connect 4 is solved means that we can compare the performance of our agents with the optimal policy.
 We define the following accuracy metric for a move:
 - Assume _optimal_eval_ is the optimal evaluation of the move, i.e. the score of the move according to the optimal policy.
-Note that this is a number between -22 and 22 because it represents the minimum number of moves to win, if played optimally.
+Note that this is a number between -22 and 22 because it represents the minimum number of moves to win if played optimally.
 - Assume _x_ is the evaluation of the move (_optimal_eval_[_move_]).
 - Then the accuracy of the move is (_x_ + 22) / (max(_evaluations_) + 22)
 - We define the accuracy of an agent in a game as the average of the single move accuracies.